dgketchum/swim-rs/examples/README.txt

 Notes on the current PEST++ interface in SWIM-RS:

 	PEST is designed to operate independently of the model: it only cares about accessing model output and observations, and analyzing them with respect to its perturbations of the input parameters.
 SWIM tries to follow this pattern by interacting very little with PEST during model iterations.
 It does this in only two ways: 1.)
-It reads the parameter proposal made by PEST and written to e.g., examples/flux/pest/mult.
-Each file is a parameter in the order of the list given in the .toml; and 2.)
+It reads the parameter proposal made by PEST and written to e.g., examples/flux/pest/mult; and 2.)
 It provides PEST with the output of every model iteration (pred_eta.np) so PEST can assess how the calibration is going.

-	The setup SWIM has now is a little confusing because during preparation, obs_eta.np is the observation (SSEBop data) produced by preproc.py, and is read used in the function build_pest.py.
+	The setup SWIM has now is a little confusing because during preparation, obs_eta.np is the observation (SSEBop data) produced by preproc.py, and is read in the function build_pest.py.
 This data is written in as the observations in the e.g., flux.pst file, as one would expect.
 However, for some reason I haven't investigated, pyEMU writes 'obs_eta.np' into the final line of the .pst file as the file that PEST needs to read to see the model predictions.
 So this must be changed to 'pred_eta.np', which is the prediction written by